lindacom/Laravel/EVENTS/README.md

 Chron jobs
 =============

-The app > console > kernel.php schedules chron jobs
+The app > console > kernel.php schedules chron jobs.
+Use php artisan make command to schedule a worker to do the job and use the kernel file to schedule the frequency.